 But then you had to understand that Bruegel just didn’t conjure up this world out of thin air.
 Much of it had to be from his actual life experiences, and his reflections on the crucifixion of Christ, and his observations of the Spanish occupation of the Netherlands in the 16th century.

-The Mill and the Cross made me think about the stop-action scenes in My Fair Lady that were used to show how the streets of London wake up every day.
+The Mill and the Cross made me think about other movies.
+I thought back to the stop-action scenes in My Fair Lady that were used to show how the streets of London wake up every day.
 The different layers of images had a surreal quality that made me think about the Eric Rhomer film about the French Revolution, The Lady and the Duke, which played at the DFT in 2002 and which used digitally enhanced backgrounds that at the time were very innovative.

 Religious feeling played an important role in both films, which was enhanced by the stately, cathedral-like grace of the DFT auditorium.
 Both painters seemed to be driven by a somber, profound Christian faith that helped them see the universal passions of human life.